apache/lucene/lucene/MIGRATE.md

 `(Reverse)PathHierarchyTokenizer` now produces sequential (instead of overlapping) tokens with accurate offsets, making positional queries and highlighters possible for fields tokenized with this tokenizer.

+### Some classes converted to records classes (GITHUB#13207)

+Some classes with only final fields and no programming logic were converted to `record` classes.
+Those changes are mostly compatible with Lucene 9.x code (constructors, accessor methods), but record's fields are only available with accessor methods.
+Some code may need to be refactored to access the members using method calls instead of field accesses.
+Affected classes:

+- `IOContext`, `MergeInfo`, and `FlushInfo` (GITHUB#13205)

 ## Migration from Lucene 9.0 to Lucene 9.1

 ### Test framework package migration and module (LUCENE-10301)